 Once product enters the intake cartridge, the cavity in the buoy base will begin to fill.
-On the center of the base is a float with a magnet embedded in its bottom.
+On the center of the base is a blue float with a magnet embedded in its bottom.
 This float controls operation of the pump.
-The other smaller black float is used for turning off the system should water enter the buoy.
+The other smaller orange float is used for turning off the system should water enter the buoy.
 This may occur when the cartridge is poorly seated or when the buoy is not floated properly.
-Other causes of water leakage are given in Section 4.
+Other causes of water leakage are given in Section 4: System Maintenance.

 When 400 ml of product have entered the buoy, the float rises, closes the control circuit and turns on the pump.
 After 200 ml have been pumped, the float seats again and turns off the pump.
 The smaller float is denser than oil and less dense than water.
-If the buoy cavity contains 40% water, this float will rise, turn on the red alarm indicator light and shut off the pump.
+When the buoy fills with water, the orange float will rise to the top of its travel and activate the tankfull alarm.
+The red alarm indicator light will illuminate and the pump will turn off.
 Turning the control switch to HAND will pump out the buoy and reset the water float.